CypherVault/CypherVault/README.md

 - 👋 Hi, I’m @CypherVault
+- 🌱 I’m currently studying Computer Engineering, in a Bachelors in Engineering at Stony Brook University
-- 👀 I’m interested in archives and niche code solutions, those that are small but essential
+- 👀 I’m interested in archives, Macintoshes, and niche code solutions for SBU.
+Those guides we find online that are small but essential, the last chance we have at a solution, and a place to ask about them.

-- 🌱 I’m currently learning Computer Engineering
+" Far better is it to dare mighty things, to win glorious triumphs, even though checkered by failure..."
+-Teddy Roosevelt
+26th President of the United States of America

-<---CypherVault/CypherVault is a ✨ special ✨ repository--->
+<---CypherVault/CypherVault is a ✨ niche ✨ repository--->